A popular chant in recent seasons and with very good reason.

 It is perhaps fitting that the first Argentine player to kick a ball for Manchester City, was Pablo Zabaleta – a little-known right back snapped up from Espanyol by Mark Hughes.

-‘Zaba’ quickly became a fan favourite for his attitude on and off the pitch and his habit of shedding blood for City with his fearless approach to defending.
+‘Zaba’ quickly became a fan favourite for his attitude on and off the pitch and his habit of shedding blood in the line of duty for City with his fearless approach to defending.

 How do you follow a signing like that?
 Well, you sign Carlos Tevez.